A roadmap to guide users, step-by-step, through the process of designing a JWST high-contrast imaging (HCI) observing program.

-Stage 1 – Becoming familiar with the HCI capabilities and instrument-specific modes of JWST
+Stage 1 – Become familiar with the HCI capabilities and instrument-specific modes of JWST

-In extension to the steps suggested in the Getting Started Guide ("Become familiar with JWST capabilities and terminology"), users should consider the following in particular to high-contrast Imaging:
+In extension to the steps suggested in the Getting Started with JWST Proposing ("Become familiar with JWST capabilities and terminology"), users should consider the following in particular to high-contrast Imaging:

 Which of the JWST observing modes enable HCI?